 Your final stop today will be to the town of San Bartolo Coyotepec where you will meet artisans who are known for creating unique black pottery.
 And of course, there will be time for browsing and shopping in their small stores.

-The rest of the afternoon and evening is free to explore on your own and/or relax.
+The rest of the afternoon is free to explore on your own and/or relax.

 Day 5: (B,L)

 The ruins of one of the earliest cities established in Mesoamerica is located just a very short drive from Oaxaca City.
 Monte Alban was inhabited over a period of 1500 years first by the Olmecs and then the Zapotecs and Mixtecs.
 Today, you will see that the structures built here are situated on several hundred artificial terraces which were created on a high ridge with a superior view of the surrounding valleys and hills.

 After your tour of this very impressive archaeological site, everyone will travel a short distance to view a peaceful rural cemetery in the small town of Santa Maria Atzompa.
 It is a picturesque place with a beautiful view of the surrounding countryside.
 Nearby, there are some local pottery shops for anyone who is interested in browsing.